 According to the Centers for Disease Control and Prevention (CDC), slip and falls are the most common work accidents in offices and cause the most disabling injuries.
-Office workers have more than double the risk than non-office workers of suffering a disabling injury in a fall.
+Office workers have more than double the risk of non-office workers suffering a disabling injury in a fall.
 Injuries from slip and falls can include:

 Falls can result from tripping on electrical cords, loose carpeting, open drawers or files, or objects left in hallways.
 Office workers can also fall when they use a chair instead of a ladder, bend to reach something from a seated position in an unstable chair, or slip on a wet floor.